dib-lab/literate-resting/docker/README.rst

    cd ./output/
    bash build.sh

-This will create docker images 'eel-pond/1-quality:ctb', etc. ('ctb' from the branch, 'eel-pond' from literate-resting.json in the mrnaseq/ subdir, '1-quality' from the .rst filename.)
+This will create docker images 'eelpond/1-quality:ctb', etc. ('ctb' from the branch, 'eelpond' from literate-resting.json in the mrnaseq/ subdir, '1-quality' from the .rst filename.)

 Configure data volumes